huaminghuangtw/Evergreen-Notes/Permanent-Notes/luck.md

 # How To Increase Your Luck Surface Area?

-Luck = randomness × readiness
+Luck = Randomness × Readiness

 1. Expose yourself to more randomness.
 2. Be prepared to act on those opportunities when they present themselves.